prasadmanam/remote-717/README.md

 # remote-717
-This is a reote repo for practising
+This is a remote repo for practising